Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

  *
  * @param digitalTwinId The Id of the digital twin.
  * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
- * @param options The optional settings for this request
+ * @param classType The model class to convert the response to.
  * @return The updated application/json digital twin.
  */
 @ServiceMethod(returns = ReturnType.SINGLE)
-public String updateDigitalTwin(String digitalTwinId, String digitalTwinUpdateOperations, RequestOptions options)

-/**
- * Updates a digital twin.
- *
- * @param digitalTwinId The Id of the digital twin.
- * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
- * @param classType The model class to convert the response to.
- * @param context Additional context that is passed through the Http pipeline during the service call.
- * @return A Http response containing updated application/json digital twin.
- */
-@ServiceMethod(returns = ReturnType.SINGLE)
-public <T> Response<T> updateDigitalTwinWithResponse(String digitalTwinId, String digitalTwinUpdateOperations, Class<T> classType, Context context)

-/**
- * Updates a digital twin.
- *
- * @param digitalTwinId The Id of the digital twin.
- * @param digitalTwinUpdateOperations The application/json-patch+json operations to be performed on the specified digital twin
- * @param options The optional settings for this request
- * @param classType The model class to convert the response to.
- * @param context Additional context that is passed through the Http pipeline during the service call.
- * @return A Http response containing updated application/json digital twin.
- */
-@ServiceMethod(returns = ReturnType.SINGLE)
-public <T> Response<T> updateDigitalTwinWithResponse(String digitalTwinId, String digitalTwinUpdateOperations, RequestOptions options, Class<T> classType, Context context)
+public <T> updateDigitalTwin(String digitalTwinId, String digitalTwinUpdateOperations, Class<T> classType)

 /**
  * Updates a digital twin.